ionStici/frontend/css/media-queries.md

 In the media query rule, `rem` do not respond to the root font-size setting.
 Instead, `1rem` here will always be the default browser font-size.
 Besides this, `rem` has some bugs in some browsers when used in media queries.

-Also, don't use pixels in media queries because it will not adjust with the user's font-size in the browser (zoom level).
+Also, don't use pixels in media queries because it will not adjust with the user's font-size in the browser in case he will change it (zoom level).

 Instead, use `em` (safer).
 To convert pixels to em, divide pixels by 16px:

 - `1200 / 16 = 75em`
 - `@media (max-width: 75em) {}`

+`1em` in media queries rule will always be equal to the font-size coming from the browser, which is the default 16px.
+And if the user changes it to 20px, therefore our units will correspond.

 <br>